trussworks/Engineering-Playbook/developing/cicd/README.md

 ### Continuous Integration

-`Continuous Integration` is when developers merge changes into mainline as often as possible.
+`Continuous Integration` is when you validate on every push to mainline.
+This helps folks find failures in the code before it reaches mainline.
-Automated build and test steps validate changes and are incorporated into review before merging to mainline.
+Ideally, automated build and test steps validate changes and stop any new changes to mainline.

-This helps mitigate risks from long lived branches but you have automated tests and a developer workflow that allows for frequent merges.
+Mainline must always be in a good state to deploy from.

+This may manifest as a process where developers merge changes into mainline as often as possible.
-Small incremental changes to code and small discrete tests facilitate freqent merges in CI.
+Small incremental changes to code and small discrete tests make changes easier to understand and facilitate freqent merges in CI.
+This practice helps mitigate risks from long lived branches and helps validate small changes in quick succession.

+That being said, in practice we see longer lived branches for features or versions.
+These branches need to be kept up to date with mainline with frequent merges or rebases from mainline.

+The point of either of those practices is to minimize drift between your working branch and mainline so validation in CI or manually is easier.

 ### Continuous Delivery